Pteratato/Ratcliff_Village/Ratcliff_Village_05.md

 “Our visitors should be greeted with strength.
 James has earned his place in our guard.”

-“Fine,” Jeremy agreed, irritated that his distrust was based on personal misjudgments of the past.
+“Fine,” Jeremy agreed, irritated that his distrust was based on personal misjudgments of his past.
 “But make sure he knows to stay away from Amber.
-I trust neither James nor Sean around my wife, and I want him watched.”
+Ultimately, James’ loyalty is to his own family, not ours, and his sister's mind is becoming more and more disturbed.
+I trust neither James nor Sean around my wife, and *I want him watched*.”

 Cody gave a sharp nod.
 “I’ll take care of it.”